-To be accepted into this program, a student must have a minimum overall undergraduate grade-point average of 2.75 and a minimum grade-point average of 2.75 in at least 15 hours of undergraduate sociology or related areas.
+To be accepted into this program, a student must have a minimum overall undergraduate grade-point average of 2.75 and at least 15 hours of undergraduate sociology or related areas.
 A student without the 15 semester hours in sociology or related areas may be required to complete up to 15 hours of background courses in sociology prior to enrolling in 5000 or 6000 level courses.